OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

 ![](images/900/Lab900_image150.PNG)

--       Next, to create the Extract you will run the add_Extract.sh script as follows:
+-       Next, to create the Extract you will run the **add_Extract.sh** script as follows:

-    $ ./add_Extract.sh Welcome1 16001 EXTSOE
+                [oracle@OGG181DB183 Lab9]$ ./add_Extract.sh Welcome1 16001 EXTSOE

+        The values used in the script correspond to the following:

+                “Welcome1” = OGGADMIN user password
+                “16001” = Atlanta Deployment’s Admin Service port “EXTSOE” = Extract name

 -       After the script has ran, you will see that the output for the script reports that the Extract was successfully created and can now view the new Extract from the Administration Service > Overview page.